What is Pockit?

 Pockit can be an alternative to a traditional current account if you want something more techy or are having a hard time qualifying for one because of a not-so-perfect credit score.

 However, Pockit’s fees aren’t especially competitive.
-Even if you’re having troubles getting a traditional account, you could still qualify for a basic current account (which has all the features of a current account except for overdrafts) or for a current account with a digital bank like Monzo or Starling (they only check your credit score when you apply for an overdraft).
+Even if you’re having trouble getting a traditional account, you could still qualify for a basic current account (which has all the features of a current account except for overdrafts) or for a current account with a digital bank like Monzo or Starling (they only check your credit score when you apply for an overdraft).
 All of these charge no monthly fees and offer free ATM withdrawals, transfers and payments in the UK.

 All in all, you could still consider Pockit for its slick app and ease of use (and we love the bright yellow branding!), just keep in mind that it isn’t the cheapest kid in town.